psergus/ngWYSIWYG/README.md

 ### Issues?

-If you find any, please let me know by sumbitting and issue request.
+If you find any, please let me know by sumbitting an issue request.
 I will be working on it actively.

 ## Contributers